nanobox-io/nanobox-docs/source/cli/dev/dns.html.md

 ```

 ## ls
-The `ls` subcommand lists all the hostnames registered for your dev platform.
+The `ls` subcommand lists all the hostnames registered for your dev environment.

 ### ls Usage
 ```bash